-Prior to this offering, the only public market for our common stock was the Toronto Stock Exchange.
-We have applied to have our common stock listed for trading on Nasdaq under the symbol DFXI.
+Prior to this offering, the only public market for our common stock was the Toronto Stock Exchange, and our common stock will be delisted from this exchange following the completion of this offering.
+Our common stock has been approved for listing on Nasdaq and will trade under the symbol DFXI.
 However, we cannot provide any assurance that a significant public market for our common stock will develop on Nasdaq or be sustained after this offering.
 Future sales of substantial amounts of our common stock in the public market, or the possibility of such sales, could adversely affect prevailing market prices for our common stock or our future ability to raise capital through an offering of equity securities.